MIC-DKFZ/semantic_segmentation/config/Readme.md

 ─────────────────────────────
 from omegaconf import OmegaConf
 ...
-#for the example manually load the cfg, normally done by hydra automatically
+#For the example load the cfg manually, which is normally done automatically by hydra
 cfg = OmegaConf.load("example.yaml")

-#acess over object and dictionary style
+#Access over object and dictionary style
 lr = cfg.Parameters.lr
 lr = cfg["Parameters"]["lr"]